Bmitch44/Reviews-App-Team_Project/meeting_notes.md

 - Create issue related to implementing user review ratings.
 - Create issue related to fixing bugs with server_app.
 - Create issue related to updating data storage.

+## Oct 31, 2023
+**Recorded by:** Mayesha Jashim
+**Notes submiited on:** Nov 1, 2023
+**SCRUM Master:** Cody Cribb
+**Venue:**  In Class (EN 2040)
+**Source:** None
+**Time:**  1-2
+**Attendance:** Snelgrove,Martha, Jashim,Mayesha, Mitchelmore,Brady, Cribb,Cody (**absent** Chaudhary,Vansh)

+## Agenda
+- review architecture document contributions
+- changes to interfaces entailed by detailed architecture design
+- tasks needed for new interface considerations
+- think of two other functionalities

+## Agenda Items
+- delete button for reviews
+- add comment section for reviews
+- create github function for automated testing
+- add a ERD diagram for database
+- add CSS styling for aesthetics

+## SCRUM Notes
+- create an issue to implement delete button for individual members
+- create an issue to implement comment section for individual members
+- Martha is assigned with making server architecture
+- Brady is assigned with automated testing
+- Martha is assigned with CSS styling